 Hailed by The New York Times as one of the “most provocative musical thinkers of his generation” New York saxophonist and composer Greg Osby has been pushing the boundaries of contemporary improvised music for more than three decades.

-He recorded 15 albums for Blue Note Records before launching his own label – Inner Circle Music – in 2007 and has also worked as a sideman with fellow A-listers such as Herbie Hancock, Dizzy Gillespie, Jack DeJohnette, Andrew Hill, Freddie Hubbard, Chick Corea, Jim Hall, Christian McBride and Woody Shaw.
+He recorded 15 albums for Blue Note Records before launching his own record label – Inner Circle Music – in 2007 and has also worked as a sideman with fellow A-listers such as Herbie Hancock, Dizzy Gillespie, Jack DeJohnette, Andrew Hill, Freddie Hubbard, Chick Corea, Jim Hall, Christian McBride and Woody Shaw.

 His prolific output is not just restricted to his music; he has been hosting a blog (OzBlog) since 2014 where he writes candidly about various aspects of life and music.